search-rug/search-rug.github.io/_sprojects/andrikopoulos-3.md

 - Energy Monitoring
 - Chatbots
 posted: 2023-02-10
-short: This project aims to investigate what is the environmental footprint of training and using chatbots.
+description: This project aims to investigate what is the environmental footprint of training and using chatbots.
 contact:
   header: Supervisor(s)